KMKfw/kmk_firmware/boards/crkbd/README.md

 A split keyboard with a 3x6 columnar stagger and 3 thumb keys.

-kb.py is designed to work with the nice!nano

 Hardware Availability: [PCB & Case Source](https://github.com/foostan/crkbd)

 Retailers (USA)